wordofwarning/wordofwarning.org/hab/emergency/indexcallout.md

 • is an opportunity for artists to meet, show, and peer-review work;
 • is a selection event for a number of small [Works Ahead](/hab/worksahead) commissions to be developed + supported by [hÅb](/hab).

 Work can be in any relevant artform/medium, though some live presence is desirable.
-Show-type work should be 20 minutes maximum in duration, low-tech, suitable for quick turnarounds, and self-supporting in terms of props, set, equipment, and specialised technology.
+Show-type work should be: 20 minutes maximum in duration; low-tech or no-tech, and suitable for quick turnarounds; self-supporting in terms of props, set, equipment, and specialised technology.

+**Please note:**
+• our technology resources are limited, please bear this in mind when making a proposal;
-Emergency 2018 will offer an honorarium of up to £100 per piece selected, to cover fees/expenses.
+• Emergency 2018 will offer an honorarium of up to £100 per piece selected, to cover fees/expenses.

 **To apply:**
 • download the Emergency Open Call Guidance Notes <a href="http://emergencymcr.posthaven.com" target="_blank">here</a>;